connectrpc/awesome-connect/README.md

 A curated list of projects and resources in the Connect ecosystem.

-Read our [contributing guidelines](CONTRIBUTING.md) if you wish to propose a change.
+Read our [contribution guidelines](CONTRIBUTING.md) if you wish to propose a change.

 - [Awesome Connect](#awesome-connect)
   - [Dart](#dart)